dstepanets/Fillit/README.md

 # Fillit

-A variant of Tetris game.
+A variant of the Tetris game.
 Fit a set of Tetrimino pieces into the smallest possible square.

 ![](fillit_demo.gif)